kaviya-projects/-PLANT-NUTRIENT-DEFICIENCY-ANALYSIS/README.md

-# 🌾 Nutrient Deficiency Symptoms in Rice - Image Classification using CNN
+# 🌾  PLANT-NUTRIENT-DEFICIENCY-ANALYSIS - Image Classification using CNN

 This project uses deep learning (Convolutional Neural Networks) to identify nutrient deficiency in rice plants based on leaf images.
 The model classifies whether the rice plant is **deficient in Nitrogen (N)**, **Phosphorus (P)**, **Potassium (K)**, or **Healthy**.